jzhang319/jzhang319/README.md

 My Story

 My coding journey sparked unconsciously when I crafted a custom quadratic formula program on a TI-89 calculator in high school.
-Fast forward to the beginning of 2022, during the lockdown, I enrolled in and successfully completed the top-ranked full-stack software engineering bootcamp at App Academy.
-There, I delved into full stack web development, gaining versatile skills to tackle various tech stacks.
-App Academy not only equipped me with the tools to learn anything I set my mind to but also deepened my understanding and technical ability to effectively explain concepts to others.
-Excited about continuous learning and building meaningful projects!
+Fast forward to the beginning of 2022, during the lockdown, I enrolled in and completed the top-ranked full-stack software engineering boot camp at App Academy.
+There, I delved into full-stack web development, gaining versatile skills to tackle various tech stacks.
+App Academy not only equipped me with the tools to learn anything I set my mind to but also deepened my understanding and technical ability to explain concepts to others effectively.
+I am excited about continuous learning and building meaningful projects!

 Currently

 During my free time, I've been contributing as a software engineer at Coursect, developing a tutoring platform that leverages the OpenAI API.
-Our focus is on aiding students in grades 8 to 12 with their studies in math, chemistry, and physics.
-Additionally, my team and I are implementing automations to alert doctors when their patients' lab and test results reach critical thresholds, requiring prompt attention.
-Our tech stack includes JavaScript with React for the frontend and Python with Flask for server functionality.
-Excited about the impact of technology in education.
+We focus on aiding students in grades 8 to 12 with their math, chemistry, and physics studies.
+Our tech stack includes JavaScript with React for the front end and Python with Flask for server functionality.
+Excited about the impact of technology on education.

 Technologies and Experience

 My recent solo project, developed post-App Academy, features a Python and Django backend, a tech combo I thoroughly enjoy.
-During the bootcamp, I honed my backend skills using the Express framework in the NodeJS environment for various projects, including "Where-will-i-stay-bnb" and "Pixelgram" (linked below).
+During the boot camp, I honed my backend skills using the Express framework in the NodeJS environment for various projects, including "Where-will-i-stay-bnb" and "Pixelgram" (linked below).

 I take pride in crafting my own front ends, showcasing expertise in JavaScript, React, and Redux.
-Building front end components from scratch with HTML and styling them with vanilla CSS has been a staple, but lately, I've developed a fondness for creating frontends using Material UI components.
+Building front-end components from scratch with HTML and styling them with vanilla CSS has been a staple, but lately, I've developed a fondness for creating frontends using Material UI components.

 On the database front, I bring experience with both relational and non-relational databases.
 My projects have seamlessly integrated SQL, PostgreSQL, and MongoDB.
 Check out my work below!

-* 🔭 I’m currently working on Structy Pratice Problems.
+* 🔭 I’m currently working on Structy Practice Problems.
 * 🌱 I’m currently learning tailwind css.
 * 👯 I’m looking to collaborate on data-driven, computational web applications.
-* 🤔 I’m looking for help with hosting of large databases.
+* 🤔 I’m looking for help with hosting large databases.
 * 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jack-zhang-1ba90929/)
 * 😄 Pronouns: He/Him
 * ⚡ Fun fact: My hobbies are saltwater aquariums, flying drones, and gas remote control cars.